-The Medical Laboratory Technology (MLT) program is broken up by year: First-Year and Second-Year.
+The Wenatchee Valley College (WVC) Medical Laboratory Technology (MLT) Program is broken up by year: First-Year and Second-Year.

 Entrance into the Second-Year is competitive.

-Students have through the first day of the following summer quarter to complete all First-Year coursework (refer to the academic calendar).
+Students have through the beginning of the Second-Year to complete all First-Year coursework (prerequisites).

-Acceptance to Wenatchee Valley College (WVC) does not guarantee acceptance into the MLT program.
+Acceptance to WVC does not guarantee acceptance into the MLT Program.

 Students must be 18 years of age or older before entering clinicals.